 They also will be doing a number of formal demonstrations in dyeing, spinning, knitting, felt balls, and tours of the dye garden.
 Look at fair schedule for times.

 New this year, they are going to be talking about CPWs, Canadian Production Wheels, on Saturday at 10am, and welcome any and all CPWs and their owners to join them.

-Finally, as in years past, the Wednesday Spinners invite all spinners - young and old, experienced and novice—to join us for an open spin on Sunday from 10 to 4 at the Wednesday Spinners tent.
-Bring your wheel or drop spindle and join in the centuries-old art of spinning together.
+Throughout all three days, spinners - young and old, experienced and novice, are invited to spin at the Wednesday Spinners tent.
+Bring your wheel or drop spindle and some fiber to spin, and join them in the centuries old art of spinning together.